Tsenacommacah: Contemporary tribes

 All of the reservations, save two, were lost over the next two centuries.
 Even so, many of the remaining tribes still live in or near their ancestral lands.
-The Pamunkey and Mattaponi are the only tribes that still maintain their reservations from the 17th century.
-As such, these two tribes still make their yearly tribute payments, of fish and game, as stipulated by the 1646 and 1677 treaties.
+The Pamunkey and Mattaponi are the only tribes that still maintain their reservations from the 1600s.
+As such, these two tribes still make their yearly tribute payments of fish and game, as stipulated by the 1646 and 1677 treaties.
 As far as anyone knows, the tribes have not missed a "payment" in over 3 centuries.
 Every year, on the Wednesday before Thanksgiving, they go to the Virginia Governor's house in Richmond to make their yearly payment.
 A ceremony is held in which a deer, turkey, or fish and some pottery are presented to the governor.
-Before the ceremony a brunch is held where the tribes can converse with the governor.
-It has not always been easy for the Mattaponi and the Pamunkey to get the necessary items for their yearly payment, but they have made it a point of honor to uphold their end of the bargain.
+Before the ceremony, a brunch is held where the tribes can converse with the governor.
+It has not always been easy for the Mattaponi and the Pamunkey to get the necessary items for their yearly payment, but they have made it a point to uphold their end of the treaties.

+Picture of the chief of the neighboring Nottoway Indian Tribe.